-whereas data for the 2015/2016 fiscal years and onwards were extracted from Panorama directly children from vaccine-preventable diseases.
+Immunize your children on time with all the vaccines they need.
+Immunization is the most effective way to protect children from vaccine-preventable diseases.
 All parents are encouraged to ensure their children's immunizations are up to date and documented.
-Parents can sign up for free text reminders at immunizebc.ca and are encouraged to download the ImmunizeCA app (immunize.ca) on their smart phones to keep track of their children's immunizations.
-If children are immunized by their family doctor or receive their immunizations from Vancouver Coastal Public Health, parents should report their child's immunizations to Fraser Health by calling their local Health Unit or by email at reportimmunizations@fraserhealth.ca
+Parents can sign up for free text reminders at immunizeb.cc and are encouraged to download the ImmunizeCA app (immunize.ca) on their smart phones to keep track of their children's immunizations.
+If children are immunized by their family doctor or receive their immunizations from Vancouver Coastal Public Health, parents should report their child's immunizations to Fraser Health by calling their local Health Unit or by email at reportimmunizations @fraserhealth.ca